ironthree/fedora-update-feedback/README.md

 - It would be great to add additional switches and arguments to the binary (for example, sorting updates by a different value than submission date).

-- Ignoring certain updates or packages is not yet implemented.